 AmRev360: When Women Lost the Vote with Rosemarie Zagarri and Marcela MicucciAugust 26, 2020

 Commemorate Women’s Equality Day and the centennial of the 19th Amendment with the latest episode of AmRev360, hosted by Museum President & CEO Dr. R. Scott Stephenson, featuring George Mason University history professor Dr. Rosemarie Zagarri and Museum curatorial fellow Dr. Marcela Micucci.
-Learn the surprising story of the nation’s first women voters in the early decades of American Independence and get a sneak peek at the Museum’s upcoming special exhibition, When Women Lost the Vote: A Revolutionary Story, 1776-1807, with groundbreaking discoveries that challenge everything you know about the history of voting rights and voter suppression in America.
+Learn the surprising story of the nation’s first women voters in the early decades of American Independence and get a sneak peek at the Museum’s 2020-21 special exhibition, When Women Lost the Vote: A Revolutionary Story, 1776-1807, that featured groundbreaking discoveries and challenged everything you know about the history of voting rights and voter suppression in America.

 Learn more about the Mapping Early American Elections project, on which Zagarri is the lead historian, that is generously funded by the National Endowment for the Humanities and developed by the Roy Rosenzweig Center for History and New Media at George Mason University.